Beta Gamma Sigma

-To complete the Leavey Scholars Program, students complete at least three upper-division scholars sections or two upper-division scholars sections and one of the two lower-division honors course, followed by the scholars section of Capstone.
+To complete the Leavey Scholars Program, students complete at least three upper-division scholars sections or two upper-division scholars sections and one of the two lower-division honors courses, followed by the scholars section of Capstone.
 Here is the course planning sheet.

 In Spring graduating seniors are honored at the Leavey Scholars dinner attended by the Dean, faculty and staff of the Leavey School of Business.